 Paul’s writing has been published in many books, catalogues, journals and magazines and he is a regular contributor to Art Monthly.
 He is reviews editor for Art and the Public Sphere Journal and is co-editor of Afterall’s Exhibition Histories Series.
 He is on the editorial board The Journal of Curatorial Studies and FIELD – A Journal of Socially Engaged Art Criticism and The Journal of Curatorial Studies.
-He is editor of the curatorial anthology, Curating Subjects (2007), and co-editor of Curating and the Educational Turn (2010), and Curating Research (2014) both with Mick Wilson, and co-published by de Appel and Open Editions (Amsterdam and London), and author of Locating the Producers: Durational Approaches to Public Art (Amsterdam, Vaiz, 2011) edited with Claire Doherty.
-He recently completed the authored book The Culture of Curating and the Curating of Culture(s), (Cambridge, MASS., MIT Press, 2012).
+He is editor of the curatorial anthology, Curating Subjects (2007), and co-editor of Curating and the Educational Turn (2010), and Curating Research (2014) both with Mick Wilson, and co-published by de Appel and Open Editions (Amsterdam and London); Locating the Producers: Durational Approaches to Public Art (Amsterdam, Valiz, 2011), co-edited with Claire Doherty and author of the critically acclaimed book The Culture of Curating and the Curating of Culture(s), (Cambridge, MASS., The MIT Press, 2012).
 His most recent anthologies, The Curatorial Conundrum…, and How Institutions Think are co-edited with Lucy Steeds and Mick Wilson, published with The MIT Press, CCS Bard College and Luma Foundation, in 2016 and 2017 (forthcoming)).
 He recently curated the multi-faceted large scale exhibition project: We are the Center for Curatorial Studies for the Hessel Museum, Bard College (2016-17), and he is currently working on the co-authored Durational Aesthetics: Time and Contemporary Art (London, Bloombury Press, 2018).

 Recent Reviews and Forthcoming Publications